Heart Attack (1960 film)

 Heart Attack is a 1960 Australian television play written by George F. Kerr.
 It was recorded in Melbourne, broadcast "live" there, recorded and shown later on Sydney television.
 It was received with notably critical hostility.
+It was one of several thrillers filmed in early Australian television.

 The play was also adapted for radio with a 75-minute running time.

 Plot

 Dr Brian Wynter's career is threatened by a blackmailer called Pearce.
 Pearce learns of Wynter's affair with another woman before his marriage and threatens to tell the doctor's wife, Judith, unless he is paid.
 Dr Wynter pays him off but Pearce keeps asking for money.
 Dr Wynter decides the solution is murder.